-Google has chosen Mount Saint Mary’s as one of its partner universities for the Applied Computing Series, which offers introductory courses on programming language and data science at host campuses.
+Google has chosen Mount Saint Mary’s as a partner university for its Applied Computing series, which offers introductory courses on programming language and data science at host campuses.
 The Mount is one of only 11 universities selected by Google for this partnership for the 2019-2020 academic year.

-Google’s Applied Computing aligns with Mount Saint Mary’s vision for a new computer science major and redesigned minor program: to offer courses that benefit both students who plan to major in computer science, and students across disciplines who can use coding and data science to enhance their learning and application of concepts in their fields.
+Google’s Applied Computing aligns with Mount Saint Mary’s vision for a new computer science major and redesigned minor: to offer courses that benefit both students who plan to major in computer science, and students across disciplines who can use coding and data science to enhance their learning and application of concepts in other fields.

-After completing the two courses, Mount students will have the opportunity to apply for Google’s Machine Learning Intensive 10-week free summer course in summer 2020 (location to be announced).
+After completing the two courses, Mount students will have the opportunity to apply for Google’s Machine Learning Intensive 10-week free summer course in summer 2020.